apache/spark/docs/mllib-statistics.md

 </div>
 </div>

-MLlib also provides a 1-sample Anderson-Darling test, which allows users to test a given sample of data, in the form of `RDD[Double]`, against one of various continuous distributions.
+MLlib also provides a one sample Anderson-Darling test, which allows users to test a given sample of data, in the form of `RDD[Double]`, against one of various continuous distributions.
 The statistic can be used to test the null hypothesis that the data come from that given distribution.
-Thus the Anderson-Darling test is a goodness-of-fit for continuous samples, an alternative to other such tests like Kolmogorov-Smirnov.
+Thus the Anderson-Darling test is a goodness-of-fit test for continuous samples, an alternative to other such tests like Kolmogorov-Smirnov.
 Currently, the test supports the Normal, Exponential, Gumbel, Logistic, and Weibull distributions.
 The user should pass parameters appropriate for each distribution.
 However, in the case that